Jane Harrison (playwright): Bennelong in London

-Harrison’s most recent play Bennelong in London is to premiere as a Sydney Theatre Company production in its 2026 season.
+Harrison’s most recent play Bennelong in London premieres as a Sydney Theatre Company production in its 2026 season.
 Woollarawarre Bennelong was a senior man of the Eora at the time of the initial British invasion of the Australian continent, who became the first Indigenous Australian envoy to Europe.

 The Visitors

 The Visitors re-imagines the arrival of the First Fleet on Gadigal country from the perspective of seven elders meeting on the shores of the harbour.

 The Visitors was initially workshopped at the Yellamundie Festival in 2013, before a development at the Melbourne Theatre Company Cybec Electric series / Melbourne Indigenous Festival in 2014, directed by Leah Purcell.
 The Visitors premiered as a full production in January 2020 as part of the Sydney Festival.
 It was awarded the prize for Best New Australian Work, 2022 Sydney Theatre Awards, and was shortlisted for the Nick Enright Prize for Playwriting at the 2021 New South Wales Premier's Literary Awards.

 Sydney Theatre Company and Moogahlin Performing Arts produced a second production of The Visitors at the Sydney Opera House in September / October 2023, directed by Wesley Enoch.
 This production won the 2023 Sydney Theatre Awards for Best Mainstage Production, and Best Ensemble, and went on to tour regional Australia in 2024.
-This production will be presented at the Perelman Performing Arts Center also known as 6 World Trade Center in New York City in January 2026.
+The production toured internationally, presented at the Perelman Performing Arts Center also known as 6 World Trade Center in New York City in January 2026, and the Auckland Arts Festival in March 2026.

 Victorian Opera commissioned Harrison to collaborate with composer Christopher Sainsbury to develop an operatic version of The Visitors, staged at Arts Centre Melbourne in October 2023.

 The opera was listed on the Victorian Certificate of Education 2023 curriculum.